-On April 19, 2023, the Company issued an aggregate of \$4,089,000 in principal amount of secured promissory notes to select accredited investors carrying a 12% accrued interest rate to help support the working capital and growth needs of the business.
-The aggregate principal amount of the notes is inclusive of \$1,175,000 from related parties.
+On April 19, 2023, the Company issued an aggregate of \$4.1 million in principal amount of secured promissory notes to select accredited investors carrying a 12% accrued interest rate to help support the working capital and growth needs of the business.
+The aggregate principal amount of the notes is inclusive of \$1.2 million from related parties.
 These notes have a maturity date of December 31, 2023.

 In June 2023, the Company entered into an at-the-market equity offering sales agreement with Craig-Hallum Capital Group LLC, that established a program pursuant to which they may offer and sell up to \$5.7 million of our Class A common stock from time to time in at-the-market transactions.
-No shares were sold under the at-the-market equity facility during the three months ended June 30, 2023.
+The Company sold an aggregate of 194,949 shares under the at-the-market equity facility for gross proceeds of \$1.0 million as of September 30, 2023.
+As of September 30, 2023, \$4.7 million remains available under the facility.